This article describes the steps on how to resolve the "Managed by Other" status on the Remote Management Service (https://network.unifi.ui.com/).

 2. Disable and Re-Enable Remote Access

-After verifying that the SSO account is correct, that Remote Access has been enabled and assigned to the proper account, and that the issues are unrelated to migration, this may indicate that the device is in a corrupt state with the Cloud Service.
+After verifying that the SSO account is correct, that Remote Access has been enabled and assigned to the proper account, and that the issues are unrelated to migration, this may indicate that the device is in a corrupt state with the remote service.

-To resolve this quickly, simply disable and re-enable Remote Access by going to the UniFi Controller's Settings > Remote Access, and clicking the button labeled Disable and Remove Remote Access in the bottom right corner of the screen.
+To resolve this quickly, simply disable and re-enable Remote Access by going to UniFi Network's Settings > Remote Access, and clicking the button labeled Disable and Remove Remote Access in the bottom right corner of the screen.

 To re-enable, set Enable Remote Access to ON.
 Log in with your SSO login and go to https://network.unifi.ui.com to confirm the issue is resolved.